 These dogs are best purchased as puppies.
 If you wait till they grow older, it can be harder for them to form a lasting bond with their owners.

 This is especially important if you are getting this dog as a service dog for somebody that you care for.

 - Goldendoodles were bred in the late 1990s to provide a service dog option for people who had allergies and couldn’t be around other breeds.

 - As puppies, Goldendoodles are like little fluffballs.
 They love attention and will often come up to you while you’re sitting down or sleeping to curl up and cuddle with you.

 - Because of their Golden Retriever heritage, they make great fetching dogs.
 They love chasing after balls and sticks and will bring you back about anything that you throw.

 Physical Traits of the Goldendoodle

-Goldendoodles are classified as a mid-sized dog, although micro breeds are available if you really want one.
+Goldendoodles are classified as a mid-sized dog, although micro breeds are available if you want one.

 They weigh between 35 and 50 pounds depending on how big their parents were.
 These dogs look a lot more like Poodles than they do Retrievers, and can sometimes be confused with the traditional Poodle breed.

 However, their mannerisms tend to be more geared after the Golden Retriever.
-They have a good energy about them, and a large muscular frontward body that makes them fast and agilie.
+They have a good energy about them, and a large muscular frontward body that makes them fast and agile.